 ESWT, also known as Shock Wave Therapy, or Radial Shock Wave Therapy, provides treatments to patients suffering from a range of chronic conditions.
 A shockwave is an intense, but very short sound energy wave (there are NO electric impulses delivered to your body, only sound waves).
 The word “Extra-corporeal” means “outside the body” and refers to the fact that the shockwaves are generated outside the body.

-SWT is often used to treat chronic conditions that have responded poorly to other forms of treatment, including:
+SWT is often used to treat chronic conditions that have responded poorly to other forms of treatment, including, but not limited to:

 • Tennis Elbow

 • Stress Fractures

 • Neck, Shoulder, Back & Hip Pain

 Carpal tunnel syndrome is the latest condition for which SWT has gained some evidence of effectiveness.